 – The battle with Caterpie at the end kinda bugs me….hehe puns. *cough* I guess it’s possible that Pidgeotto weakened them enough to have Caterpie easily take them out, but it didn’t really land any hits.

 Overall, this was a really good episode.
-I love Caterpie and Pidgeotto, and the major thing that irks me here is Misty is still continuously being annoying.
-But you can see how they’re slowly switching places because Misty gets a little more tolerable towards the end, emphasis on ‘a little’, and Ash starts showing his more annoying colors here and there.
+I love Caterpie and Pidgeotto, and the major thing that irks me here is Misty is continuously being annoying.
+You can see how they’re slowly switching places because Misty gets a little more tolerable towards the end, emphasis on ‘a little,’ and Ash starts showing his more annoying colors here and there.

-While the first half was a bit slow, the second had all sorts of action in it, and I really enjoyed it.
+While the first half was a bit slow, the second had a lot of action in it, and I really enjoyed it.

-Next episode, our first Character of the Day with Samurai…..Yeah, he’s just Samurai.
-Ash has his first non-Team Rocket Pokemon battle with a trainer in Viridian Forest who dresses and acts like a Samurai.
-They have a never-ending Metapod battle since they only keep doing Harden back and forth, but they’re soon in danger of a nearby group of Beedrill.
+Next episode, our first Character of the Day with Samurai.
+Ash has his first non-Team Rocket Pokemon battle with a Trainer in Viridian Forest who dresses and acts like a Samurai.